 - 1/4 teaspoon pepper

 - 1. In a small bowl, combine the first five ingredients.
-Pour half of the marinade into a large resealable plastic bag.
-Pierce tenderloin in several places; add to the bag and turn to coat.
-Seal and refrigerate for 8 hours or overnight.
+Pour half of the marinade into a shallow dish.
+Pierce tenderloin in several places; add to dish and turn to coat.
+Cover and refrigerate for 8 hours or overnight.
 Cover and refrigerate remaining marinade for basting.